-Why women choose to have a Breast Reduction
+Why do women choose to have a Breast Reduction?

 Women chose to have breast reduction surgery for two reasons.
 The first is that, as time has progressed, their breasts have become large and droopy and they wish to have smaller perkier breasts.
 The second is because they have symptoms caused by the large size of their breasts.
 If symptoms such as neck pain, back pain, postural disturbances and bra strap grooving which have not responded to a trial of conservative therapy are present, breast reduction surgery may be covered by your insurance.
 Some insurance companies require a minimum amount of tissue be removed for coverage.
 Dr. Friedlander will review this with you during your consultation.

 Breast reduction surgery makes the breasts smaller, and brings them more into proportion with the remainder of the body, helping to eliminate the symptoms if present.
 This surgery is appropriate for teenagers with overly developed breasts that have stopped growing, as well as for mature women.
 In the case of teenagers, it helps to make them feel more comfortable with themselves, not only physically, but mentally as well.

 What are the types of Breast Reduction procedures?

 This procedure removes fat, breast tissue and skin from the breasts making them smaller.
 It involves elevating the nipple to a better position and tightening loose breast skin and tissue to create a more youthful contour.
 Dr. Friedlander will determine the best procedure for you after examining you.
 Types of surgery include: